Fgdou/sr_project/doc/report.md

 1. must be 10 characters max
 2. must be only alphanumeric

+## Docker build time
+The docker build time was 2 minutes for each commit and pull request.
+This is a bit long to wait when you want to deploy.
+The issue is taht the build process in the [`Dockerfile`](../Dockerfile) download and build the libraries each time.
+The solution was to add a step between building libraries and the code, so that every step is cached.
+If we do a modification to the code, it will only build the new code.
+[This commit](https://github.com/Fgdou/sr_project/commit/f1fac72bf3ed3c4de22382c6b8e453ee7b0a98b1) divided the time by 2.

 # Work Organization
 This project is organized aroung one tool : **GitHub**.
 It has a `master` and `develop` branches, along with a pipeline :
 1. each commit to `develop` is build and tested